garykac/spritely/README.md

 A [set of basic tutorials](http://garykac.github.io/spritely/tutorials/index.html) is also available.

-For suggestions/bug-reports, go to the Issues tab and edit an existing entry or add a new one.
+For suggestions/bug-reports, go to the [Issues](https://github.com/garykac/spritely/issues) tab and add a new entry (or comment on an existing one).
 Send other comments to ɯoɔ˙ןıɐɯƃ@ɔɐʞʎɹɐƃ - please include "spritely" in the subject line.